Oil is poured into a vehicle with a funnel.

 Before anything else, you’ll need to buy oil and an oil filter.
 But if you know nothing about your car, you can’t get the specific oil and filter type you need.
 That’s why it’s vital to gather essential details about the car.
 You will need to track down the vehicle’s year of manufacture, make, oil type, model, and engine displacement size.

 You can retrieve most of this information from your car’s manual.
 Alternatively, your vehicle may have a sticker on the interior where you can check the type of oil you require.
-When you get the needed information, you can visit any car part store and purchase that type of oil and filter.
-The manual should indicate the exact amount of oil required to fill your car.
+When you get the information, you can visit any car part store and purchase that type of oil and filter.
+The manual should indicate the amount of oil required to fill your car.
 Besides the new oil and filter, you will also need:

 Before you get under your car, you can run it for a few minutes to warm the oil inside.
 This helps make the old oil flow out easily.